Enhancing Sindhi Word Segmentation using Subword Representation Learning and Position-aware Self-attention: Introduction

 \section{Introduction}

-Word segmentation is a fundamental and challenging task in text classification and other NLP applications~\cite{bhatti2014word}.
-Word segmenter determines the boundaries of words in the shape of beginning and ending~\cite{ding2016word}.
-It has been largely investigated in many space-delimited languages including English~\cite{bird2006nltk}, Arabic~\cite{almuhareb2019arabic}, Urdu~\cite{zia2018urdu} and non-space delimited languages including Chinese~\cite{zheng2017enhancing}, Japanese~\cite{kitagawa2018long}, and Burmese \cite{Zhang:2018:WSB:3292011.3232537}.
-However, the word segmentation in low-resource Sindhi language has not been studied well~\cite{jamro2017sindhi}, mainly due to the lack of language resources.
+The word segmentation is a fundamental and challenging task in Sindhi text classification and other Natural Language Processing (NLP) tasks~\cite{bhatti2014word}.
+A word segmenter determines the word boundaries in the shape of beginning and ending~\cite{ding2016word}.
+It has been largely investigated in many space-delimited languages including English~\cite{polka2012word,wang2016morphological}, Arabic~\cite{almuhareb2019arabic}, Urdu~\cite{zia2018urdu} and non-space delimited languages including Chinese~\cite{li2023markbert}, Japanese~\cite{kitagawa2018long}, and Burmese~\cite{Zhang:2018:WSB:3292011.3232537}.
+However, the word segmentation in low-resource Sindhi language has not been studied well~\cite{jamro2017sindhi}, mainly due to the lack of language resources and its morphological complexities.

-Sindhi word segmentation exhibits the space omission and space insertion \cite{bhatti2014word,mahar2012model} problems.
-Although, the white spaces between words are a good sign for predicting word boundaries, the space omission and space insertion between words bring ambiguity in the segmentation process.
-Therefore, the SWS task is a challenging problem because of resource scarcity, lack of standard segmentation benchmark corpus, and rich morphological features~\cite{bhatti2014word,mahar2011algorithms} in Sindhi language.
-Previously, little work has been proposed to address the SWS problem by employing dictionary-based~\cite{bhatti2014word} and rule-based~\cite{mahar2011algorithms,mahar2012model,narejo2016sindhi,dootio2017automatic} approaches.
-Thus, the existing approaches lack the applicability towards open-source implementation due to following reasons, (i) inability to deal with out-of-vocabulary words, (ii) less robust on the large datasets, and (iii) lower segmentation accuracy.
-Our proposed novel deep SGNWS model has the capability of dealing with such issues for SWS with the Subword Representation Learning (SRL) approach.

-Recently, deep neural architectures have largely gained popularity in NLP community~\cite{young2018recent} by greatly simplifying the learning and decoding in a number of NLP applications~\cite{collobert2011natural,ma2016end,yang2017neural,yao2016bi} including word segmentation~\cite{almuhareb2019arabic,shao2017cross} with neural word embedding~\cite{bojanowski2017enriching,liu2018task} and powerful recurrent neural architectures~\cite{hochreiter1997long,schuster1997bidirectional}.
-More recently, self-attention~\cite{vaswani2017attention} has also become a popular approach to boost the performance of neural models.
-Therefore, we tackle the SWS problem by taking advantage of BiLSTM, self-attention, SRL, and CRF without relying on external feature engineering.